Phaedra Parks

-Phaedra Creonta Parks (born October 26, 1973) is an American television personality, attorney, mortician, businesswoman, author and actress.
-She is best known for appearing on Bravo's The Real Housewives of Atlanta from 2010 until 2017.
+Phaedra Creonta Parks (born October 26, 1973) is an American attorney, legal analyst, television personality, author, activist, and businesswoman.

+She is best known for appearing on Bravo's The Real Housewives of Atlanta from 2010 until 2017, rejoining the cast in 2024.
 Prior to this, she was an established attorney, fronting her own legal firm, The Parks Group.
-In June 2022, she starred on the second season of The Real Housewives Ultimate Girls Trip on Peacock.
+In 2022, she starred on the second season of The Real Housewives Ultimate Girls Trip on Peacock, and in 2023, joined the cast for the tenth season of Married to Medicine.
+In 2024, she appeared as a contestant on the second season of The Traitors, where she gained notoriety for her standout performance as a traitor on the season.

 Early life

 Parks was born in Athens, Georgia, where RHOA co-star NeNe Leakes also lived, and attended the same high school as Leakes.
 She is one of four children to pastor parents Regina Bell and Henry Parks.
-Before undertaking a Juris Doctor at the University of Georgia, she attended the London School of Economics (LSE) and Wesleyan College and graduated with a Bachelor of Arts degree with honours.
+Before undertaking a Juris Doctor at the University of Georgia School of Law, she attended the London School of Economics (LSE) and Wesleyan College and graduated with a Bachelor of Arts degree with honours.